 - Use read-only modes when available.
 PostgreSQL MCP has a read-only transaction mode.
 Use it.

 - Prefer remote servers for production services.
-They handle auth properly and the vendor maintains security.
+They handle auth via OAuth 2.1 with PKCE (now mandatory in the spec) and the vendor maintains security.

 Keeping servers updated

 Local servers installed via npx -y always fetch the latest version.
+If you prefer faster cold starts, bunx works as a drop-in replacement with significantly faster package resolution.
 For pinned versions, check for updates periodically:

 npm outdated -g # for globally installed servers